jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-However, some VMware GemFire properties have no equivalent SDG property, such as `gemfire.groups` (`groups` in `gemfire.properties`).
+However, some [vmware-gemfire-name] properties have no equivalent [spring-data-gemfire-name] property, such as `gemfire.groups` (`groups` in `gemfire.properties`).
-This is partly due to the fact that many VMware GemFire properties are applicable only when configured on the server (such as `groups` or `enforce-unique-host`).
+This is partly due to the fact that many [vmware-gemfire-name] properties are applicable only when configured on the server (such as `groups` or `enforce-unique-host`).